steveattewell/patterny/README.md

 ![image](https://user-images.githubusercontent.com/21079244/220490419-3f41be8a-a0fa-4a4d-87ae-a78b96511163.png)

 # options
-### a
+### a (required)
-You must include a querystring parameter called 'a'. e.g. ?a=your-text-here ...
+A string of letters that you want to turn into a pattern. e.g. index.php?a=mybitcoinaddress87y8ho8ybou7ytg7tcxstwv07f97tcvug

-## You may also optinally include
+## You may also (optinally) include
 ### pizelsize
 e.g. pixelsize=10
 Pixelate the image. pizelsize is the size of each 'custom' pixel (in real pxels!) between 1 and 60